jsntv200/redant-home/jobs/project-manager-contract.md

 * Work on large, consumer focused web projects
 * Experienced PM / Account Manager
-* Ruby on Rails using <a href="/agile/">Agile methodology</a>
+* Ruby on Rails using [Agile methodology](/agile/ "Agile methodology")
 * Start July 2015

 ## First, a bit about us

 We’re a large digital agency in Surry Hills, and we are looking for skilled Project Manager to fill in while one of the team is on maternity leave - but there is every likelihood that you will be employed permanently at the end of the contract.

 Right now there are 35 of us, a mix of developers, designers and account/PM.
-We’re not a general “we do anything digital” agency - we specialise in just one thing - <a href="/ruby-on-rails/">Ruby on Rails</a> - and try to do that as well as we can.
+We’re not a general “we do anything digital” agency - we specialise in just one thing - [Ruby on Rails](/ruby-on-rails/ "Ruby on Rails") - and try to do that as well as we can.
 Rails is a development framework which helps us build bigger, faster and more reliable projects.

 We have an interesting mix of heavily trafficked clients from diverse fields.
-To get a better idea have a look through our <a href="/portfolio/">portfolio</a>.
+To get a better idea have a look through our [portfolio](/portfolio/ "portfolio").

 ## A bit about you